lowwebtech/low-radical/README.md

 - display of a "AWS" badge (inside topbar icon) on websites using AWS servers.
 - block unnecessary files from Amazon CDNs

-And in addition, you can modify all occurrences of the name Jeff Bezos, for example 'Jeff 🖕 Bezos' (stay calm, this finger is just pointing to the sky ... the moon ... blueorigin ...)

 ## Licence